-Blockchain is often regarded as the next solution to technology, and a decentralized eCommerce that is backed by the cryptographic value could be the next big thing.
+Blockchain is often regarded as the next solution to technology, and decentralized eCommerce backed by cryptographic value could be the next big thing.

 4. Product recommendations

-Product recommendations are used by all the eCommerce giants to identify and subtly segment customers based on their interest groups in the course of using their platform.
+All the eCommerce giants use product recommendations to identify and subtly segment customers based on their interest groups in using their platform.

-This is possible with the help of AI algorithms that run on search engines and capture the footprints of the product that is searched for.
+This is possible with AI algorithms that run on search engines and capture the product’s footprints that are searched for.

-The search engines then generate recommendations for the user’s browser that shows on their dashboard, thereby displaying reference products to them rapidly.
+The search engines then generate recommendations for the user’s browser that shows on their dashboard, thereby rapidly displaying reference products.

 These eCommerce giants are still working to better the prediction system, and there’s no telling what it will be capable of in the future.

-In the case of Amazon, the same team of Professors is predicting that with additional data, the system can grow to ship items that customers will need even before they order for them.
+In the case of Amazon, the same team of professors predicts that with additional data, the system can grow to ship items that customers will need even before they order for them.